 The idea is simple, but there can be some daunting steps when you get started.
 How do I build a website?
 How many words should my article be?
 How do I make links?
 Why is my site not getting any traffic?

-All those questions can be answered at Wealthy Affiliate.
+All those questions can be answered here.
 This is an affiliate training center that specializes in teaching affiliate marketing to newbies just like yourself.
 You can build your site on any topic you want, but they show you the core concepts of how to start a profitable affiliate site.